Is kidney transplantation better than dialysis?

 Likewise, the use of immunosuppression in patients with active or recent cancer is not ideal; so for these patients, kidney transplantation might not be the ideal option.

-Therefore, for many of these patients, transplantation can be in fact an inadequate or riskier option; and in fact dialysis could be the best option over transplantation… as kidney transplantation can bring along more problems than benefits.
+Therefore, for many of these patients, transplantation can be in fact an inadequate or riskier option; and in fact, dialysis could be the best option over transplantation… as kidney transplantation can bring along more problems than benefits.

-Or patients with short life expectancy like advanced end-stage disease of other bodily organs or advanced cancers; which can have either a high risk for cancer progression because of the immunosuppression or kidney transplantation will not bring many benefits or will not make a difference over dialysis because their cancer is too advanced; and sometimes dialysis or focusing in comfort measures suffices.
+Or patients with short life expectancy like an advanced end-stage disease of other bodily organs or advanced cancers; which can have either a high risk for cancer progression because of the immunosuppression or kidney transplantation will not bring many benefits or will not make a difference over dialysis because their cancer is too advanced; and sometimes dialysis or focusing in comfort measures suffices.

 There are many other medical situations for which kidney transplantation might not be an option.
 As mentioned medical advice needs to be individualised.

-And also there are different degrees, for example of heart disease, so patients with mild heart disease might be able to undergo kidney transplantation with no major issues…obviously, after thorough assessment by a specialist cardiologist.
+And also there are different degrees, for example of heart disease, so patients with mild heart disease might be able to undergo kidney transplantation with no major issues…obviously, after a thorough assessment by a specialist cardiologist.

 Some patients might have psychiatric problems or dementia and unable to understand the rationale, pros and cons of kidney transplantation or unable to take care of themselves after transplantation, and many doctors believe, kidney transplantation is not the best option for them.

-In addition, many experts believe that patients known not to take their medications or to attach to medical follow ups are also not good candidates for kidney transplantation as immunosuppression needs to be taken religiously to prevent kidney transplant rejection and eventual loss of the transplant; and frequent check ups are necessary to ensure patient’s and transplant’s wellbeing.
+In addition, many experts believe that patients known not to take their medications or to attach to medical follow-ups are also not good candidates for kidney transplantation as immunosuppression needs to be taken religiously to prevent kidney transplant rejection and eventual loss of the transplant; and frequent check-ups are necessary to ensure patient’s and transplant’s wellbeing.

 There could be also social or situational characteristics preventing patients to be candidates for kidney transplantation.
 They can be financial eg having no insurance or enough finances or subsidies; or even having no donor, no suitable donor (eg not fit medically) or not a willing donor (not keen or afraid to donate -which is fair), etc.